Longboat Key officer resigns after scandal | Longboat Key | Your Observer

 A Longboat Key Police Officer found to have taken photos of dead bodies with his personal phone while on the job has resigned, according to the department.

+Although Houchins resigned, Police Chief Pete Cumming said this investigation will follow him through his career.

-“It was inappropriate,” Police Chief Pete Cumming said.
+“It was inappropriate,” Cumming said.
 “Not any one of these incidents would have led to termination, but together it showed us a course of conduct that was not acceptable to the Longboat Key police department, period.”

-While there is no law against taking photos of deceased individuals while on the job, Cumming called the behavior “a boneheaded move" in an interview weeks ago.
+While there is no law against taking photos of dead people while on the job, Cumming called the behavior “a boneheaded move" in an interview weeks ago.

-The Longboat Key Police Department became aware of Houchins’ behavior May 10, two days after two vehicles hit and killed a man on Gulf of Mexico Drive.
-Cumming said Houchins had taken photos of the man's body and showed them to his wife, who called the chief to inform him of the incident.
+The Longboat Key Police Department became aware of Houchins’ behavior on May 10, two days after two vehicles hit and killed a man on Gulf of Mexico Drive.
+Cumming said Houchins showed his wife photos he'd taken of the victim.
+Houchins' wife later called the chief to inform him of the incident.

 Cumming said he called Houchins into his office within two hours of receiving the phone call to counsel him about what he had done wrong.
 That counseling included the chief telling Houchins his behavior could lead to termination if it happened again.